Nursery organization in a limited space gets challenging as you want to keep it functional as well as space-saving for the baby’s essential gear.

 A changing table is a must-have.

-One of the best things I have had for my baby was a changing station with drawers.
-Although I have never used the crib attached to it as my babies never slept in that, however, I am still using the changing station and love the convenience it has.
+One of the best things I have had for my baby was a changing station with drawers, although I have never used the crib attached as my babies never slept in the crib.
+Nevertheless, I am still using the changing station and love the convenience it has.

 For your sanity, invest in a sturdy changing station.
 That has a lot of space to keep stuff handy like diapers, wipes, rash cream, baby’ clothes, bibs, etc. Another most significant advantage of using changing station is, your back will thank you, big time!